SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 #### Custom Link Sub-Paths

 Your spec file states which *link paths* should be treated as deep links.
-Any other paths on that domain will be opened via the device browser in the usual way.
+Any other paths on that domain will be opened via the device web browser in the usual way.
 This enables you to use both regular tracked links and deep links with that tracking domain.
 Deep links are distinguished from regular tracked links as follows.

 SparkPost will include a specific string *in the path part* of a tracked URL when your content has the `data-msys-sublink` attribute, for example: